mifan24/test0718/README.md

 We provide the processed NYC-Taxi and CHI-Bike datasets，the original data please refer to the repository of [ST-LLM](https://github.com/ChenxiLiu-HNU/ST-LLM).

 ## Train and Test
-Step 1: Process the teacher model:
+Step 1: Prepare the teacher model:

 ```python
 python run_LM4ST.py